nicola/connectable/README.md

-# Droidable
+# connectable

-Droidable is an open source library writtern in Python that makes sensors, devices and apps connectable and programmable.
+connectable is an open source library writtern in Python that makes sensors, devices and apps connectable and programmable.
 Deploying it to a computer, mobile, watch, it transform your device into a droid that execute some actions at some given triggers.

 ## Proof of concept
-Here are two main examples when Droidable is applied to a smart house / house automation system through a Raspberry PI and to a life-logging watch with body sensors.
+Here are two main examples when connectable is applied to a smart house / house automation system through a Raspberry PI and to a life-logging watch with body sensors.

 >  When (I am entering the house AND it is 5pm AND I am with Kapil) then (play Snoop Dogg)